zestia/ember-validation/README.md

 }
 ```

-(This only works if there are no dynamic parts).
+...but this only works if there are no dynamic parts.

 Alternatively, you could set the message just as the key, and internationalise it later in the template, e.g.